Urgent Elective Surgery for Plastic Surgery Patients – What are Surgery Procedure Categories?

 When a patient is assessed by a surgeon as requiring elective surgery, they are categorised as urgent based on 3 categories.

-- Category 2: treatment required within 90 days or non-urgent – condition causes pain or disability
+- Treatment required within 90 days or non-urgent – condition causes either pain or disability

-- Category 3: treatment required within 12 months.
+- Lastly, category three means treatment is required within 12 months.

 The different Australian State Governments, Surgeons and Hospital Administrators disagree over the exact category classifications of urgency during the Crisis.